 - 2 grille cover options (one with modest trim similar to canned lighting; one "trimless" grille that covers the entire mount- same as our HDX and SDX speaker lines)

-We have sold out of our most recent production of Dot Kit brackets.
-We expect to be back in stock and ready to ship in late March, 2019.
+We have sold out of our most recent production of the Dot Kit brackets.
+We expect to be back in stock and ready to ship on May 3, 2019.

 |1 - 3||$249.00|